TomFern/TomFern.github.io/src/_posts/2019-02-02-making-the-most-out-of-docker.md

 permalink: "/post/docker-perf-tips"
 tags: docker mariadb linux benchmarks
-description: "A few tips to make the most of a Docker."
+excerpt: "A few tips to make the most of a Docker."
 image: /images/docker.jpg
 ---